1•••|•••2•••|•••3•••|•••4•••|•••5•••|•••6•••|•••7•••home•••Contents Index

 .

-Today we learn Pūpū Hinuhinu, a beloved melody from the Hawaiian islands.
+Today you'll learn Pūpū Hinuhinu, a beloved melody from the Hawaiian islands.

 Shark's Cove | Nature is often a source of inspiration for composers.